-What to include in a Request for Proposal (RFP) for software development outsourcing?
-All the necessary aspects are covered in detail in this article.
+What to include in a Request for Proposal (RFP) for software development projects?
+All the necessary aspects are covered in detail in this article – let’s dive in!

-A Request for Proposal (RFP) for software development outsourcing – a free template
+A Request For Proposal (RFP) for Software Development: A free template

 To help you go through the process of finding the best supplier for your IT or software development project, we browsed through lots of Requests for Proposal (RFPs) received over the years from our clients.